 Christmas Island Facts

-- Most notably, the geographical location bearing the charismatic name of Christmas Island has a storied history.
-Presently, it remains undetermined by researchers if ancient humans ever used or knew of the location.
+- Much like many other such formations found across the world, this wonder possesses a somewhat storied history.
+For the moment, however, it remains undetermined by either modern historians or archaeologists if ancient humans ever used or even knew of the location.

-- But, the first recorded sighting of the island occurred in 1615.
-At that time, Richard Rowe of the Thomas reported its sighting.
-However, Captain William Mynors later named it in honor of the day he encountered it, Christmas Day, 1643.
+- The first recorded sighting of the island, though, occurred in the year 1615.
+At that time, Richard Rowe of the ship Thomas reported spotting the site.
+However, Captain William Mynors later named the island in honor of the day that he first encountered it, Christmas Day, 1643.

-- Quite fortunately, the unique combination of its relative isolation and a minimal human interference benefited its ecology.
-Due to these factors, much of its native flora and fauna, some of it unique to the island, remains intact.
+- Fortunately for history, the unique combination of its relative isolation and an apparently minimal human interference benefited its local ecology immensely.
+Due to these factors, much of its native flora and fauna, some of it entirely unique to the island, still remains intact.

-- Furthermore, great efforts have been taken to preserve these endemic species.
-These efforts have been largely successful, despite a long history of phosphate mining on an isolated section of the island.
-In fact, a total of 63% of the island now comprises the Christmas Island National Park.
+- Great efforts have been taken by both groups and organizations to preserve these endemic species.
+That same effort continues to this day, as well.
+These efforts have been largely successful, despite a history of phosphate mining on an isolated section of Christmas Island.

 Related Articles